UbiquityRobotics/learn2/docs/driving/connecting.rst

 Option 2: Connect via Home Network
 ##################################

+1. On first boot follow Option 1 to connect to the robot

-1. Connect to the robot to your local network:
+2. Connect the robot to your local network:

 .. code-block:: bash